What Should You Do If Accused of Burglary?

 Burglary Charges in California Penal Code 459

-There are other scenarios where people are breaking into non-residences.
-The residence is the problem because once you commit burglary and go into somebody's castle, so to speak, that's when the judge and prosecutors will come down hard on you.
-The law and the legislature are set up to get people involved in going into other people's homes.
+There are other scenarios where people break into non-residences.
+The residence is the problem because once you commit burglary and go into somebody's castle, so to speak, the judge and prosecutors will come down hard on you.
+The law and the legislature are set up to get people involved in breaking into other people's homes.

 Of course, that's for a variety of reasons.
 Number one, it's hazardous when you go into someone's home.
 People and children are in there.
 People have guns in their homes, so there's a lot more likelihood of violence or death if you go into somebody else's home.

-So, if you have a first-degree residential burglary case, that brings a whole host of problems.
-I've already mentioned the person-present issue, but just the fact that you're going into somebody's home will create a felony on your record.
+So, if you have a first-degree residential burglary case that brings a whole host of problems, I've already mentioned the person-present issue.
+Still, just the fact that you're going into somebody's home will create a felony on your record.

 That conviction will stay on your record, so anybody who does a life scan on you if you're trying to get a job is going to see that.
 So, when you get a burglary case, all of the marbles are on the line, so you should get in front of an attorney like me who's been doing this for twenty-five years.